mattlewis92/angular-bootstrap-calendar/README.md

 * Install local dev dependencies: `npm install` while current directory is this repo

 ### Development server
-Run `npm run dev` to start a development server on port 8000 with auto reload + run tests.
+Run `npm start` to start a development server on port 8000 with auto reload + run tests.

 ### Testing
-Run `npm run test:min` to run tests once or `npm run test:watch` to continually run tests (this is automatic when you start `npm run watch`).
+Run `npm test` to run tests once or `npm run test:watch` to continually run tests (this is automatic when you run `npm start`).

 ### Build
 Run `npm run build` to build the project files in the dist folder